Distributing scripts to macOS devices using Workspace ONE UEM

 For more information, see the Omnissa Workspace ONE UEM Documentation.

-Determine the Developer ID Installer Certificate Common Name
+Determine the Developer ID Installer Certificate common name

 Before you begin creating a payload-free package, you must acquire the Developer ID Installer Certificate common name.
 The Developer ID Installer Certificate is not required to perform the steps in this section, but it is recommended for production environments.